tyh835/PyJam/README.md

 ## About

-`pydeploy` is a CLI tool to deploy static websites by syncing to a S3 bucket, and optionally configure Route53, and CloudFront.
+`pydeploy` is a CLI tool to deploy static websites by syncing to an S3 bucket, and optionally configure Route53, and CloudFront.

 ## Configuring